Using Video and Audio in Teaching (online and otherwise)

 Video and audio are increasingly present in our classrooms, and as out-of-class review, learning, and study materials

-In-class performances or display are usually okay!
+In-class performances or display from physical media are usually okay!

 Most of the time, showing things to students in class, or performing things with or for students in class at the University of Minnesota is totally okay - there is a specific provision in the law that allows teachers to perform or display things, without limitation, in non-profit, face-to-face, classroom settings.
 (If not for this exception, classroom activities could be public performances or displays that might require payment and/or permission.)